-At the start of the weekend, Barrichello declared:
+Barrichello declared at the start of the weekend:

 "I stayed at Ferrari to win the championship.
 So far things have not gone as I would have liked.
 Being Schumacher’s teammate, in a team which is built around him, makes things difficult.
 It would be better if Michael was not there but I never felt being abandoned.
 I have a great sense of justice and I hate that they do me favours.
 This year, my goal is to be in the top-3 in the drivers’ championship.
 Before retiring, I want to become world champion even if I have Schumacher in the team.
 I am Barrichello.
 I can become world champion.
 I am one of the best drivers and I do not want to play second fiddle to anymore, not even for money.
 It is not written in my contract that I should let Schumacher by.
 If it is a team order, even if it is hard to digest like in Austria, I did it and I will do it again".

-He was told that he finished 3rd since Coulthard had a penalty but also because Montoya retired:
+The team told you that you finished 3rd, since Coulthard had a penalty and Montoya retired:

-Jean Todt is very happy about winning in his homeland and praises his team, starting from the mechanics to the drivers, for their hard work.
-His praise for Schumacher comes in the form of kisses for the German during the podium ceremony.
-He uses the press, which is the most classical form of media, to talk about the team:
+Jean Todt is very happy about winning in France and praises his team for the hard work, from the mechanics to the drivers.
+He kisses Schumacher during the podium ceremony and uses the press, which is the most classical form of media, to praise the team:

 "The group is always the same which brings more stability, organization and teamwork.
 We know each other very well and everyone knows what the other is doing without even talking to each other.
 We move in synchrony according to automatic patterns which have been repeated so many times.
 We are always the same group, without continuously changing members as do the English teams".

-Jo Ramirez, his rival at McLaren, goes to him to congratulate Domenicali and Ferrari:
+Jo Ramirez offers his congratulations to Domenicali and Ferrari:

 "You guys are the best".

-Talking about the Woking team, Mika Hakkinen already abused the term disaster throughout this season.
-This time, he is forced to repeat it four or five times.
-Mika is increasingly disconsolate, his wife Erja is enraged about this situation.
-The Finn shakes his head as the mechanics bring his McLaren back into the garage:
+Mika Hakkinen already abused the word disaster throughout the season.
+However, he is forced to repeat it four or five times.
+Mika is increasingly disconsolate and his wife Erja is enraged about this situation.
+The Finn shakes his head when the mechanics bring the McLaren car back into the garage:

-The launch control system did not fail on him this time, Instead, a bolt from the gearbox was incorrectly assembled and got caught into the gears.
-Coulthard ended the race on his own when speeding in the pitlane:
+The launch control system did not fail this time.
+Instead, a bolt from the gearbox was incorrectly assembled and got caught into the gears.
+Coulthard ended his victory chances after speeding in the pitlane:

-Within the paddock’s rumours, there is one which revolves around Jarno Trulli.
-The Italian could have the chance to go to McLaren to replace Hakkinen.
-He, who is ready to leave Jordan at the end of the year, does not hide his objectives:
+There is one paddock rumour that revolves around Jarno Trulli.
+The Italian driver could leave the Jordan team at the end of the season, in order to be Hakkinen’s replacement at McLaren.
+He does not hide his objectives:

 "I demonstrated that I can score points if I have a good a reliable car.
 I dream of racing for one of the big teams: Ferrari, Williams or McLaren.
 I can fight for the championship with a good car".